ubc-micromet/Calculation_Procedures-/README.md

 ## First Stage

 In the first stage of cleaning the idea is to clean up the data so we can keep only the best measured values (data points) for each sensor.
 No interpolation is done at this stage so any removed points will not be gap-filled.
-If the researcher is looking for the best measurements from a particular sensor, this is the data that they want.
+If the researcher is looking for the best measurements from a particular *sensor*, this is the data that they want.

 The first stage cleaning provides the following features: